 A weird and wonderful re-imagining of Robinson Crusoe.
 But instead of a man, it’s a woman (Martina Gedeck).
 Instead of an island it’s the landlocked country of Austria, inside which a woman on a bit of a weekend break, or something, suddenly discovers that she’s locked inside her rural idyll by an invisible wall.
 And there she stays for years, making friends with various stray animals, writing her diaries, musing on what it is to be human, alone.
 A deceptively simple but wonderfully told story, which raises the question of how any of us might cope if suddenly cut off completely from civilisation.
 And Austria looks pretty fantastic too.

 Bluegrass music in Belgium provides the sweetener for what looks for one awful moment like it’s going to be a film about a child getting a terminal disease and dying.
 A child does actually get a terminal disease but that isn’t really what this artfully shot, pungently written drama – about a much-tattooed beauty (Veerle Baetens) striking up a relationship with an ex-punk (Johan Heldenburgh) and becoming a singer in his bluegrass outfit – is about.
 And god can she sing.

 A drama that asks us to look at the character of an upstanding cop in a Mennonite community and divine the man he used to be – and it isn’t pretty.
-Peter Stormare’s hangdog features and impassive thousand yard stare make this hellish unusual type of film even more enjoyable.
+Peter Stormare’s hangdog features and impassive thousand yard stare make this hellish, unusual drama even more enjoyable.

 The documentary that asked us to feel billionaire pain, and succeeded.
 Starting out simply as a film about the building of the biggest private residence in the US, the enterprise somehow became something much more incisive – a story about financial mess we’ve all been going through, seen from the most rarefied of positions.
 Entirely fascinating.